 - Boathouse Vineyards

 The last loop is the furthest west in the area but worth the drive.
 Chateau Fontaine is a hidden jewel.
 It is by far my husband’s favorite winery from all 3 Loops.
 He is a huge Riesling fan and likes theirs the best.
-He never minds making the drive out to do a tasting and grab a few bottles.
+He never minds making the drive out to do a tasting or just to grab a few bottles.
 I also have a favorite here which is the Woodland White.
-This wine is made with a varietal that I am quite fond of Auxerrois.
+This wine is made with an interesting varietal, Auxerrois, that I am quite fond of.
 I like the laid back atmosphere in their Tasting Room and browsing through their merchandise.
 They have a nice selection of wine gifts and foods.

-Make sure you venture over to Glen Arbor and stop at Cherry Republic.
-It is a little commercial, but still a fun atmosphere.
-Definitely kid friendly too.
+Make sure you venture over to Glen Arbor which is a quaint little town to explore and be sure to stop at Cherry Republic.
+Definitely kid friendly.
 They have a General Store, a Cafe with an Ice Cream Shop, a fudge shop and the Tasting Room which serves up samples of their wines and sodas.
 My kids always loved their sodas.
 They feature a Ginger ale, Root beer and Cherry soda along with several flavors blended with cherry.

 Cherry is the theme here even for the wines.
 Two that stand out to me are Abbondanza and Conservancy.
 Abbondanza is a softer off-dry blend of locally-grown tart cherries with Cayuga white, Muscat and Viognier grapes.
 It tastes like cherry vanilla wine to me.
 Conservancy is made with Balaton and Montmorency cherries and bursts with bold cherry flavor.

 As you can see doing a wine tasting on the Leelenau Wine Trail is a big job.
 It makes sense that they broke it up into 3 Loops.
-Not only will you be doing a tasting here, you will be driving along the bay and through some of Michigan’s prettiest countryside.
+Not only will you be doing a tasting here, you will be having an adventure as you are driving along the bay and through some of Michigan’s prettiest countryside.
+This wine trail is a Michigan jewel with spectacular lake and vineyard views everywhere you go.
 Definitely plan a visit to this area and work a few wine tastings into your stay.

 Tips for Wine Tasting: